terrillmoore/conduit-mfg/README.md

 2. Configure the NAT-ing router so that it's inner network is `192.168.2.0/24`.
 3. Make sure the NAT-ing router's address on the inner network is `192.168.2.254`.
 4. Set up the Ubuntu PC (or Windows host that is hosting the Ubuntu VM) a static network address on the NAT.
 Recommended address is `192.168.2.127`.
-5. If you're doing one Conduit at a time, set up the NAT-ing router so that the dynamic address pool begins *and ends* with `192.168.2.1`.
-This means that the Conduit under test will be at `192.168.2.1` even after the switch to DNS.
+5. If you're doing one Conduit at a time, try setting up the NAT-ing router so that the dynamic address pool begins *and ends* with `192.168.2.1`.
+This means that the Conduit under test will be at `192.168.2.1` even after the switch to DNS, and it may mean that you can completely avoid use of the USB terminal.
+However, if you can't do this, the USB terminal is simple.

 ## Attaching the Conduit while in Factory State